tangjianpku/tangjianpku.github.io/_pages/about.md

 I am currently an associate professor at [Mila-Quebec AI Institute](https://mila.umontreal.ca/en/) and [HEC Montreal](http://www.hec.ca/).
 Prior to that, I was a Postdoc at University of Michigan and Carnegie Mellon University.
 I also worked at [Microsoft Research Asia](https://www.msra.cn/) as an associate researcher between 2014-2016.
 For more information, please check my [CV](https://github.com/tangjianpku/tangjianpku.github.io/blob/master/files/CV/CV_2022.June.pdf).

-<span style="color:red">Hiring!!</span> Our group has multiple PhD positions next Fall.
-In particular, we are looking for students to work on the following projects:
+<span style="color:red">Hiring in 2024 Fall!!</span> Our group has multiple PhD positions in Fall 2024.
+In particular, we are looking for students to work on the following two directions:

-* Geometric Deep Learning, Graph Neural Networks for Drug Design
+* Geometric Deep Learning, Generative Models (e.g., diffusion models, flow matching) for drug discovery, in particular protein design;

-* Equivariant Neural Networks for Molecular Simulation
+* Large Language Models (LLMs) for Multiomics (genomoics, single-cell RNA-seq, proteomics, etc.).

-*  Knowledge Graph Construction and Reasoning, Natural Language Understanding
+We are collaborating with many leading labs in biology across the world and also have access to thousands of GPUs through our industry collaborators.
+Join us to make imact in tacking real-wold challenging biological problems with generative AI.

-Students who are interested in working with me please apply through [Mila admission](https://mila.quebec/en/admission/) (students working with me will be affiliated with UdeM) or send me an email directly.
+Students who are interested in working with me please apply through [Mila admission](https://mila.quebec/en/prospective-students-and-postdocs/research-programs/request-supervisor) (students working with me will be affiliated with UdeM) or send me an email directly.

 <span style="color:red">What's New</span>